 Authors of articles published in Marine and Fishery Sciences retain copyright on their articles, except for any third-party images and other materials added by Marine and Fishery Sciences, which are subject to copyright of their respective owners.
 Authors are therefore free to disseminate and re-publish their articles, subject to any requirements of third-party copyright owners and subject to the original publication being fully cited.
 Visitors may also download and forward articles subject to the citation requirements.
 The ability to copy, download, forward or otherwise distribute any materials is always subject to any copyright notices displayed.
 Copyright notices must be displayed prominently and may not be obliterated, deleted or hidden, totally or partially.

 This journal offers authors an Open Access policy.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other legal purpose within the Creative Commons 4.0 license, without asking prior permission from the publisher or the author.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other legal purpose within the Creative Commons CC BY-NC-SA 4.0 license, without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of Open Access.

 Names and email addresses entered in this journal will be used exclusively for the purposes established in it and will not be provided to third parties or for their use for other purposes.